MetalMusings/MyOwnEtherCATDevice/README.md

 The Ax58100 has a leg spacing of 0.4 mm, 0.5 mm for the LAN9252, if that matters.
 On paper the Ax58100 has more builtin functionality like stepper motor drivers, but the documentation is lacking.
 Or my understanding of the documentation is lacking.
+The Ax58100 supposedly has more efficient access to registers and data.
+The indirection scheme is the main objection to using LAN9252, I have read.
 The LAN9252 is the true and tested IC of the two.
 If you don't know, go for the LAN9252.

 The EtherCAT cards, which I call EaserCAT cards, often use an EtherCAT chip and a normal MCU.